 The warning signs of a serious allergic reaction are:

 - getting a skin rash that may include itchy, red, swollen, blistered or peeling skin

 - tightness in the chest or throat

 - swelling of the mouth, face, lips, tongue, or throat

 These are not all the side effects of zopiclone.
 For a full list see the leaflet inside your medicines packet.

 What to do about:

-- a metallic taste in the mouth – try chewing sugar-free gum
+- a bitter or metallic taste in your mouth or a dry mouth - try sipping water

 - feeling sleepy or tired - don't drive or use tools or machinery if you're feeling this way.
 Don't drink any alcohol as this will make you feel more tired.